rijwan-dev/simple-bash/README.md

 ### Introuduction
-**simple-bash** is a customizable prompt nice looking prompt installer for bash.
+**simple-bash** is a list of customizable and nice looking prompts configuration with integrated git for bash shell.
 The interactive shell based setup which can install or uninstall bash configuration with ease.
 It includes pre-configured list of simple bash prompt configurations with added support for git.
-Provided bash configuration are very simple and beginner friendly.
+Configuration scripts are very simple and beginner friendly.
 One can create their own configuration based on these examples more creatively.

 #### Features
-1. **Integrated Git: ** The example configuration files in the themes folder have configured to utilize git command and show git branch and status right in the terminal prompt.
+1. **Integrated Git: ** The example configuration files in the `themes/` folder have configured to utilize git command and show git branch and status right in the terminal prompt.
 2. **Workspace Type Detection: ** displays icon in the prompt based on your workspace. e.g, if you working with cmake, it will be shown in the bash prompt.
-3. **Easy Customization: ** Based on provided bashrc configuration it's easy to make new configuration.
+3. **Easy Customization: ** The bash configuration scripts are very easy to customize or even make new one based on these.
-4. **Easy Installation: ** It's very easy to install the bash configuration with help of `setup.sh`.
+4. **Easy Installation: ** It's very easy to install the bash configuration with help of `./setup.sh`.
 Not only that! if any bash configuration is kept in the `themes/` directory with `.bashrc` format, `setup.sh` will detect and give option to install that configuration too.
-5. **Easy Removal: ** If you have any previous installation of through `setup.sh` running it again will give an option to remove previous installation.
+5. **Easy Removal: ** If you have any previous installation of through `./setup.sh` running it again will give an option to remove previous installation.
+6. **Other Uses:** Suppose you need different bash configuration (alias, $PATH variables, custom commands) for different kinds of work, then just make seperate configuraion for your different work requirement and keep them in `themes/` directory.
+Switch your bash configuration with eash with help of the `./setup.sh/` script.

 #### Demonstration
 Here's a simple demonstration of `multiline.bashrc` themed configuration.